Krakow - Warsaw: Pilica cycle path

 Day 4 (Tuesday) Przedborz - Sulejow ca 40 km cycling

-Once more we pass through tree-lined avenues, narrow fields and fragrant meadows and even gardens in full bloom until we come to a very special accomodation.
+Once more we pass through tree-lined avenues, narrow fields and fragrant meadows and even gardens in full bloom until we come to a very special accommodation.
 Our hotel was once a Cistercian abbey built on the extensive grounds of a castle from the Middle Ages.

 Day 5 (Wednesday) Sulejów - Spala ca 45 km cycling